Purushotham-Muktha/DevOps-SRE-Tips/README.md

 # SRE Interviewing Questions

-Hi, I'm [Michael Kehoe](https://michael-kehoe.io) and this repository is a collection of Site Reliability Engineer (SRE) interview questions and answers.
+Hi, I'm [Purushotham Muktha] and this repository is a collection of Site Reliability Engineer (SRE) interview questions and answers.
 Please feel free to share or send me PR's with answers or new questions

+# Consolidated few tips collected from various internet sources.

 ## Interview Topics